COVID-19 Information Read the Latest

 Ranked #6 Nationally by U.S. News & World Report.

-In MLD, the body can't properly make an enzyme called arylsulfatase A. This leads to a loss of myelin — which protects the body's nerves — and causes nerve damage.
+In MLD, the body can't properly make the enzyme arylsulfatase A. This leads to a loss of myelin — the special coating that protects the body's nerves.

-Symptoms of MLD may start as early as 6 months, or as late as 2 years in children who the infantile form.
+Symptoms of MLD may start as early as 6 months or as late as 2 years in children with the late-infantile form.

-Your doctor will examine your child, and learn about his or her medical history.
+The doctor will check your child and learn about their medical history.

 Some tests your child may need are: